BRISBANE’S NEW THE EAVES

 A mixed-use development comprising a three-storey retail and restaurant building as well as a series of urban commons, The Eaves was constructed by Hutchinson Builders for Sekisui House.
 The award-winning project was designed by Queensland-based architecture firm bureau^proberts, and was recently shortlisted at the World Architecture Festival for Mixed Use Buildings.

-For bureau^proberts Creative Director Liam Proberts the design is as much about the building’s perimeter, as it is about
+For bureau^proberts Creative Director Liam Proberts the design is as much about the building’s perimeter, as it is about the building itself:

 “West Village isn’t the model of big box retail in the suburbs; it’s a lively communal and commercial hub in an existing high street,” he said.